TOP

 Looking at the 2019 Lodi Native, as a matter of personal preference I like a Zinfandel in the 5-to-10 year window, when there is still more fruit expression.
 After that time frame, wines can be more of a novelty.
 The 2019 is in a really good spot right now.

 When it comes to barrels, we get optimal expression of fruit when aging in 3- to 4-year-old barrels, when they are considered "neutral."
 Sometimes when you use really old barrels it creates a homogenizing effect on wines, so that's not quite so optimal.
 When barrels are too new, the oak can exert some undue influence on the wine.
-At 3, 4 years old, the barrels give a that fresh, fruit driven expression of the wine.
+At 3, 4 years old, the barrels give a fresh, fruit-driven expression of the wine.

 Tegan Passalacqua: I've been with Turley since 2003.
 The winery was started by Larry Turley in 1993 after the ending of his partnership at Frog's Leap Winery, although he continued to own half of Frog's Leap up until 1997.